UNIVERSE-HPC/course-material/software_architecture_and_design/object_orientated/inheritance_and_composition_cpp.md

 ## Full code sample for lession

-Here is working code for this lession that defines the classes and then gives an example of how to use them.
+Here is working code for this lesson that defines the classes and then gives an example of how to use them.
 You can also see this code in action, and play with it and run it, on [Compiler Explorer](https://gcc.godbolt.org/z/K51dPz1os):

 ```cpp